2013 Buffalo Bulls football team: @ Toledo

 In their tenth game of the season, the Bulls lost, 51–41 to the Toledo Rockets.

 @ Miami (OH)

 In their eleventh game of the season, the Bulls won, 44–7 over the Miami RedHawks.

 Bowling Green

 In their twelfth game of the season, the Bulls lost, 24–7 to the Bowling Green Falcons.
 The game was promoted as the "Clash at the Ralph," returning college football to the 70,000+ seat Ralph Wilson Stadium for the first time since the 1970s.
 (The stadium was nowhere near filled to capacity, but ticket sales were roughly on par with the Bulls' games at UB Stadium.)
 Had the Bulls won this game, they would have qualified for the MAC Championship Game.

-Famous Idaho Potato Bowl
+San Diego State—Famous Idaho Potato Bowl

 In their thirteenth game of the season, the Bulls lost, 49–24 to the San Diego State Aztecs in the 2013 Famous Idaho Potato Bowl in Boise, Idaho.